deepaksood619/deepaksood619.github.io/docs/knowledge/quotes-proverbs/life.md

 Not all battles are fought for victory.
 Some are fought simply to tell the world that someone was there on the battlefield -- Ravish Kumar

+This planet has everything for everyone's need but not for everyone's greed. -- Mahatma Gandhi

 ## End